zeyzelll/Galaxy-Strike/README.md

-To see the core logic I developed for this project, please refer to the following path: Assets/Scripts
+To see the core logic I developed for this project, please refer to the following path: My 4th project (Galaxy Strike)/Assets/Scripts